Horizontal Scaling

 By default, Chatto runs as a single process with an embedded NATS server — no external dependencies needed.
 This is the simplest way to run Chatto and works well for small to medium teams.

 When you outgrow a single process, Chatto scales horizontally.
-Every instance is stateless — all persistent data lives in a shared NATS cluster.
+Every server process is stateless — all persistent data lives in a shared NATS cluster.
 You can run as many replicas as you need behind a load balancer, and they’ll transparently share data.

 How It Works

-Section titled “How It Works”All Chatto instances connect to the same external NATS cluster.
+Section titled “How It Works”All Chatto server processes connect to the same external NATS cluster.
 NATS JetStream handles:

-- Persistent storage — messages, users, spaces, memberships, and configuration
+- Persistent storage — messages, users, memberships, and configuration

 - Real-time events — subscriptions, presence updates, and call state